ibhavikmakwana/FlutterDartTips/README.md

 ### 12. Implement `assert()` messages in Dart.

-Do you know that you can throw your own message when your `assert` fails?
+Do you know that you can throw your message when your `assert` fails?
 `assert()` takes an optional message in which you can pass your message.

 ```dart